lsst-tstn/tstn-017/index.rst

 Components that are written using the framework will automatically inherit the standard behavior implemented in the library.
 The main points regarding Salobj CSCs are:

   #.
-Definition of the configuration repo.
+Definition of the configuration repository.

-     In general CSC configuration should be grouped according to the overall system architecture.
+        - In general CSC configuration should be grouped according to the overall system architecture.
           For instance, `ts_config_attcs <https://github.com/lsst-ts/ts_config_attcs>`__ hosts configurations for all the `ATCS` configurable components.

   #.
 The configuration package is specified in the CSC code by overriding the method `get_config_pkg <https://github.com/lsst-ts/ts_salobj/blob/301034ad249af0b0af01a884c6be205bf3a8f70b/python/lsst/ts/salobj/configurable_csc.py#L426-L429>`__.
   #.
-The CSC defines a schema for its configuration, which lives with the CSC repository.
+The CSC defines a schema for its configuration, which lives in the CSC repository.

 The configuration for a CSC is stored in the configuration repository in a directory with the same name as the CSC, e.g. `ATAOS <https://github.com/lsst-ts/ts_config_attcs/tree/develop/ATAOS>`__ in `ts_config_attcs <https://github.com/lsst-ts/ts_config_attcs>`__ stores the configuration files for the `ATAOS <https://github.com/lsst-ts/ts_ataos>`__ CSC.